Day 1 Arrive Luang Prabang

 Rise early this morning to the sound of the monastery bells at dawn.
 Rise early enough and witness the lines of monks emerging to receive their morning rice from the townspeople.
 Respectfully wander the streets to witness this sacred ritual as long lines of barefoot monks weave through the streets on their alms rounds.
 We request that you observe this from a respectful distance and discourage photographs that interfere with the ritual.
 Afterwards, visit the lively morning market and be immersed in local lifestyle, observing locals who are doing their grocery shopping and return to your hotel for breakfast.

-Return to your hotel for breakfast before setting out for a half day hike to the most well known waterfalls outside of Luang Prabang.
-Drive 30 minutes to Long Lao, a community of Hmong and Lao people.
-Start your trek through various landscapes until you arrive to the top of the falls.
-Enjoy lunch at the falls and chance to swim in the refreshing turquoise waters.
+Once you arrive to Long Lao, a community of Hmong and Lao people, you will start your trek through various landscapes until you arrive to the top of the falls.
+Enjoy lunch at the falls and a chance to swim in the refreshing turquoise waters.
 Kuang Si is said by locals to be a rejuvenating source with medicinal properties.

-Visit also the Sunbear sanctuary located next to the falls.
-Run by Free the Bears Fund, this organization is currently rehabilitating 23 Asiatic Black Bears saved from poaching.
+Also, visit the Sunbear sanctuary located next to the falls which is currently rehabilitating 23 Asiatic Black Bears saved from poaching.
 The main threat to their survival is poaching for the use of their bile in Chinese medicine.
 Read about their habits and observe these playful creatures.
 Return to Luang Prabang mid-afternoon and enjoy the rest of the day free to explore on your own.

 Hiking Time: 3.5 hours, approximately 5.5 miles/9 km flat terrain